-Douglas Treco, Ph.D., age 64, has served as the chairman of our board of directors since May 2020.
+Douglas Treco, Ph.D., age 66, has served as our chief executive officer since April 2023 and as the chairman of our board of directors since May 2020.
 From April 2021 to April 2022, Dr. Treco was chief executive officer of Alchemab Therapeutics, a biopharmaceutical company.
-Dr. Treco co-founded Ra Pharmaceuticals, Inc., or Ra Pharma, a pharmaceutical company, in 2008, which was acquired by UCB S.A. in April 2020.
+Dr. Treco co-founded Ra Pharmaceuticals, Inc., or Ra Pharma, a biopharmaceutical company, in 2008, which was acquired by UCB S.A. in April 2020.
 He served as the president and chief executive officer of Ra Pharma from June 2008 to July 2020.
 Dr. Treco served as an entrepreneur-in-residence with Morgenthaler Ventures, a venture capital firm, from January 2008 to May 2014.
+Dr. Treco co-founded Transkaryotic Therapies, Inc., a biopharmaceutical company, in 1988, which was acquired in 2005 by Shire plc.
 Dr. Treco served as a visiting scientist in the Department of Molecular Biology at Massachusetts General Hospital and as a lecturer in genetics at Harvard Medical School from 2004 to 2007.
 Dr. Treco currently serves on the board of directors of CRISPR Therapeutics AG and is a scientific advisor to Lightstone Ventures.
-Dr. Treco served on the board of directors of Ra Pharma from June 2008 to April 2020 and the board of director of Alchemab Therapeutics from April 2021 to April 2022.
+Dr. Treco served on the board of directors of Ra Pharma from June 2008 to April 2020 and the board of directors of Alchemab Therapeutics from April 2021 to April 2022.
 Dr. Treco received a B.A. in Biology from the University of Delaware and a Ph.D. in biochemistry and molecular biology from the State University of New York, Stony Brook, and performed post-doctoral research at the Salk Institute for Biological Studies and Massachusetts General Hospital.
-We believe Dr. Treco's extensive and broad range of experience in business and in the biopharmaceutical industry qualifies him to serve on our board of directors.
+We believe Dr. Treco's extensive and broad range of experience in business and in the biopharmaceutical industry and his deep knowledge of our company as our chief executive officer qualifies him to serve on our board of directors.